Damocles-fr/HTPCAVRVolume-win11/Readme.md

 After running it, select your AVR from the dropown and enter it's network IP address, then hit Save.

 You can also add the program, or a shortcut to it to your HTPC's startup folder so that the program automatically starts with your PC.
+To access your startup folder press Win+R and type shell:Startup